certeu/morio/docs/docs/guides/idps/readme.md

 **Provider-specific functionality**

-- The `ldap` provider allows configuring the assigned of Morio roles based on any field of the LDAP user object.
+- The `ldap` provider allows configuring the assignment of Morio roles based on any field of the LDAP user object.
 - The `ldap` provider supports more than 1 instance of this provider, thus allowing you to use different LDAP backends simultaneously.

 **Roles**

-- The `local` provider allows for any role up to `engineer`, only the `root` role cannot be assigned to a user backed by the `ldap` provider.
+- The `local` provider allows for any role up to `engineer`.
+The `root` role cannot be assigned to a user backed by the `ldap` provider.

 **Configuration**

 - The `ldap` provider needs to be configured before it can be used.
 - The `local` provider can be disabled with the [`DISABLE_IDP_LOCAL`](/docs/reference/flags/disable_idp_local/) feature flag.
-- The `ldap` provider's inclusion and/or appearance on the UI's login page can be configured in the UI settings.
+- The `ldap` provider's inclusion or appearance on the UI's login page can be configured in the UI settings.

 **Settings Example**